What should I do if my shaving brush starts to shed bristles?

 Use a normal hair shampoo product and give the knot a gentle lather before rinsing our all residue in warm clean water.

 To ensure the residue is fully removed, gently squeeze the base of the knot and any remaining soap with find its way to the tips.
 Once you are entirely satisfied that the brush is soap free give it a quick shake by hand and lightly stroke on a soft towel to ensure you have got rid of any excess moisture.
 The brush should then be left in a well vented area, preferably near to an open window to enable a natural airflow through the knot aiding the drying process.
+Simpson suggests rotating brushes if you shave on a daily basis.
+The denser the brush knot, the more drying time it needs.
+The Chubby series would need a minimum of 48hours to dry thoroughly for example.
+Moisture within the base of the knot will only lead to problems, eventually the onset of mildew and certain bristle loss.
+Look after your brush and your brush will look after you!

 When the knot is completely dry take a gentleman's hair comb and gently comb through the knot to remove any loose, short or stray hairs that may be evident.
 This process should be repeated over the course of a fortnight, perhaps four or five times.
 Sometimes when dealing with such a precision, hand-made product, a little patience and perseverance is needed.